jhill1/SEPwC/source/R_ggplot2.inc.rst

 Themes
 ~~~~~~

-Themes allow the setting up of axes, grids, fonts etc in a consistant way. ``ggplot2`` comes with a
+Themes allow the setting up of axes, grids, fonts etc in a consistent way. ``ggplot2`` comes with a
 number of built-in themes.

 .. code-block:: R